YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Patients should not read a dollar or euro quote as disconnected from Turkey.
 The quote is still tied to the clinic’s real operating environment.

-They may stabilize, but I would be careful with the expectation that serious clinic prices will return to old levels.
+They may stabilize, but I would be careful with the expectation that prices at lower volume, surgeon led clinics will return to old levels.
 When wages, rent, contracts, and medical supply prices increase over several years, they rarely reset completely.

 If inflation falls, price increases may become slower and more predictable.
 That is different from a true price decrease.
 Patients should plan with the current cost range, not with a memory of what a friend paid years ago.

-I prefer practical budgeting.
-The current Diamond guide on hair transplant cost in Turkey explains that a serious hair transplant in Turkey usually costs around $5,000 to $10,000, while a surgeon-led, lower-volume, all-inclusive package is often closer to $7,000 to $10,000.
+For practical budgeting, Diamond Hair Clinic’s page on hair transplant cost in Turkey gives the current range I use with patients.
+A serious hair transplant in Turkey usually costs around $5,000 to $10,000, while a surgeon led, lower volume, inclusive package is often closer to $7,000 to $10,000.

 No. A higher price does not by itself prove better surgery.
 A clinic can charge more and still be weak medically.
 A clinic can also charge less and still perform some parts responsibly.
 The price is a clue, not a diagnosis.